seanorourke7/taped/README.md

 Particularly Project 4 and 5 walkthroughs.

-Portfolio Project 5 - Boutique Ado provided a foundation which I altered to fit my project's design Postfolio Project 4 "I think therefore I blog" was used heavily for the blog section
+Portfolio Project 5 - Boutique Ado provided a foundation which I altered to fit my project's design Postfolio Project 4 "I think therefore I blog" was referanced for the blog section

-The structure of the ReadMe and Testing File was thanks to support from my course facilitator.
+My course facilitator Amy Richardson helped with the structure of the ReadMe and Testing File.

 ## Media